LTLA/nclist-cpp/README.md

 ```

 A more interesting application involves adjusting the coordinates without allocating a new array.
-For example, many genomic intervals are stored with inclusive ends but `build()` expects exclusive ends.
+For example, many genomic intervals are reported with inclusive ends (e.g., in GFF and SAM files) but `build()` expects exclusive ends.
-This is accommodated by creating a custom class that increments the end position on the fly:
+This is accommodated in `build_custom()` by creating a custom class that increments the end position on the fly:

 ```cpp
 struct Incrementer {